awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cp_with_ec2spot.md

 The ECS cluster should now contain 4 Capacity Providers: 2 from Auto Scaling groups (1 for On-Demand and 1 for Spot), 1 from FARGATE and 1 from FARGATE_SPOT.
 The Fargate capacity providers are created by default.

 Also note the default capacity provider strategy used in the above command.
-It sets base=1 and weight=1 for On-demand Auto Scaling Group Capacity Provider.
-This will override the previous default capacity strategy which is set to FARGATE capacity provider.
+It sets base=1 and weight=1 for the On-demand Auto Scaling group Capacity Provider.
+This will override the previous default capacity provider strategy which is set to FARGATE capacity provider.

 Click on the **Update Cluster** on the top right corner to see default Capacity Provider Strategy.
 As shown base=1 is set for OD Capacity Provider.

-That means if there is no capacity provider strategy specified during the deploying Tasks/Services, ECS by default chooses the OD Capacity Provider to launch them.
+That means if there is no capacity provider strategy specified during the deployment of ECS Tasks or Services, ECS by default chooses the OD Capacity Provider to launch them.

 Click on Cancel as we don't want to change the default strategy for now.